LouisC-H/iMMPY/README.md

 Disclaimer: This code was written before I had had much training outside of the basics, and so it it's pretty bad quality.
-Appologies in advance, it's mostly written in one file =/
+Appologies in advance, it was somehow all written in one file =/

 # iMMPY